cash2one/VideoTranscoding-Backend/README.md

 ![Version](https://img.shields.io/badge/version-0.1-brightgreen.svg?style=flat)
 [![License badge](https://img.shields.io/badge/license-Apache2-orange.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 This application transcode a video that you send on all formats what you want and diferent resolutions.
+It´s build on a docker container to simplify the installation.

-###### Everything seems to be working nice now
+#### Known errors:

-VideoTranscoding need a JDK1.8(JAVA) on your enviroment machine.
+1. You can´t save your transcoded videos on your machine.

 ## Run it:
 1. Install [docker](https://docs.docker.com/engine/installation/) for your machine